-However, before developing the tool that would help the students learn to write in this academic style, a diagnosis of the current written productions of our university students is needed.
-In previous research we have compiled a corpus of written productions of Spanish academic novices made up of Bachelor's and Master's theses (Alonso-Ramos et al. 2017; García-Salido et al. 2018; hereafter the Spanish novice corpus) and during this project we have compiled a comparable corpus of written productions of academic novices for Basque (hereafter the novice corpus).
-The different Basque sociolinguistic status of Basque with respect to Spanish forces different strategies: on the one hand, there is no academic corpus of expert academic writing in Basque available as a reference; on the other hand, Basque has not had enough time for the stabilisation of academic registers (Zabala et al. 2021), which suggests as a starting hypothesis that ALCs will have a lower degree of fixation and recurrence.
-Likewise, the agglutinative nature of Basque poses a challenge to the usual techniques for extracting combinations.
+Before developing the tool that would help the students learn to write in this academic style, a diagnosis of the current written productions of our university students is needed.
+In previous research we have compiled a corpus of written productions of Spanish academic novices made up of Bachelor's and Master's theses ([3], [4]; hereafter the Spanish novice corpus) and during this project we have compiled a comparable corpus of written productions of academic novices for Basque (hereafter the Basque novice corpus).
+The different sociolinguistic status of Basque with respect to Spanish forces different strategies: on the one hand, there is no academic corpus of expert academic writing in Basque available as a reference; on the other hand, Basque has not had enough time for the stabilisation of academic registers [5], which suggests as a starting hypothesis that ALCs will have a lower degree of recurrence. fixation and Likewise, the agglutinative nature of Basque poses a challenge to the usual techniques for extracting combinations.

-2 Goals
+2. Goals